phloreenm/team4-march-hackathon/README.md

 ### **Wireframes**

 We designed two wireframes for desktop at the start of the project.
 One for the main homepage, and a second one for the role model quiz.
+The final site varies slightly from the wireframes due to developments that occured during the creation process.

 ![Homepage](assets/images/readme/homepage.png)
 ![Quiz Page](assets/images/readme/quiz-page.png)